 HR management should keep in mind that the environment of any organisation reflects the success of a company.
-This is why one can see top companies like Google and Microsoft work towards fulfilling an environment where everyone feels supportive an inclusive.
+This is why one can see top companies like Google and Microsoft work towards fulfilling an environment where everyone feels supportive and inclusive.

 Here are some of the ways that HR management can achieve it:

-1. It starts with the hiring process
+1) It starts with the hiring process

-2. Build the company’s identity around those intentions
+2) Build the company’s identity around those intentions

 When HR lays down the rules and policies it gives the employees and idea that the company is serious about proving itself as an inclusive and supportive one.

-3. Create an internal support team
+3) Create an internal support team

-4. Make it a long-term investment
+4) Make it a long-term investment

-For an organisation to be truly inclusive, the work should be a continuous one and HR should take it as a long-term activity.
+For an organization to be truly inclusive, the work should be a continuous one and HR should take it as a long-term activity.
 The HR management should make necessary plans and strategies to make it a success in the long run.
 Make sure the policies allow that and create a road map that will allow for long-term improvements as well.

-5. Include all employees in social activities
+5) Include all employees in social activities

-There are a lot of perks of being an inclusive organisation with diversity being one of the building blocks of a dynamic team.
+There are a lot of perks of being an inclusive organization with diversity being one of the building blocks of a dynamic team.
 This will also help out to reach a more diverse customer base and reach out to different markets easily.